 In 2010, Environmental Protection Agency Climate Leaders program officially approved Teradata's aggressive five-year goal to reduce its worldwide greenhouse gas emissions intensity by 45 percent.
 The greenhouse gas emissions intensity calculation is based on facility energy usage and the number of Teradata Purpose-Built Platforms shipped per year.
 With regards to our goal progress, based on our 2009 emission results as compared to our 2008 baseline, we achieved a 33.6% reduction in our energy intensity goal.
-We are well on our way to achieving our goal through the EPA program.

 During 2011, we completed our reporting process for calculating our progress against our announced goal of 45% reduction of greenhouse gas emissions intensity.
-This process was completed after our 2011 CSR (2010 results) report was completed.
-We are very pleased to announce that we have met and exceeded our goal in that in 2010 we achieved at cumulative 52.1% reduction in our greenhouse emissions intensity target vs. 2008!
-In just 2 years, we were able to advanced pass our 5 year goal.

-Teradata has announced that its new emissions reduction goal is a 5 year 41% reduction in greenhouse gas emission intensity.
-Again this calculation is based on facility energy usage and the number of Teradata platforms shipped per year.
-Our base year will be 2010.
+The result: We met and exceeded our goal in that in 2010.
+We achieved at cumulative 52.1% reduction in our greenhouse emissions intensity target vs. our 45% goal.
+In 2012, Teradata announced its new emissions goal of a 5 year 41% reduction in greenhouse gas emission intensity with a base year of 2010.